Oracles, price feeds & circuit breakers

 * **FX market hours** (if configured) — For FX pairs, the adapter may only consider the rate valid during certain hours when reference markets are open.

-So the **OracleAdapter** is the single interface the pool uses: it combines the raw price feed (e.g. from Chainlink or from an on-chain median of reports) with **validity** and **breaker** logic.
+So the **OracleAdapter** is the single interface the pool uses: it combines the current **Chainlink-backed** price feed with **validity** and **breaker** logic.
 If the adapter says the rate is invalid, the pool does not swap.

 ## Weekend And Holiday Impact